 The airspace change proposal should not be inconsistent with relevant legislation, the CAA's airspace modernisation strategy or Secretary of State and CAA's policy and guidance.
-Qualitative SME assessment of whether the option is consistent with the relevant legislations. whether the option is stent with the relevant legislations. of whether the option would require further work to ensure consistency with the relevant legislations.
+Qualitative SME assessment of whether the option is consistent with the relevant legislations.
+Qualitative SME assessment of whether the option would require further work to ensure consistency with the relevant legislations.
+The option is not consistent with relevant legislations and further work would not resolve this.
 The airspace change proposal should avoid overflight of densely populated areas where possible Qualitative SME assessment of whether the option overflies less people than existing procedures Qualitative SME assessment of whether the option overflies the same number of people as existing procedures Qualitative SME assessment of whether the option overflies more populated areas than existing procedures Should replicate avoid existing design/traffic patterns to the greatest extent possible Option replicates the existing design/traffic patterns Option partially replicates the existing design/traffic patterns Option does not replicate existing design/traffic patterns